HETFADIA/CompetitveProgrammingHelper/README.md

 - `__builtin_clzll(a)` Returns the number of leading zeros in the 64 bit binary representation of the number a
 - `__builtin_ctzll(a)` Returns the number of trailing zeros in the 64 bit binary representation of the number a
 - `is_sorted(a)` Returns true if a is ascending sorted else false
-- `next_permutation(a)` a is next permutated and 1 is returned if a is sorted else 0
+- `next_permutation(a)` a is next permutated and 1 is returned if a becomes sorted else 0
+- `prev_permutation(a)` a is prev permutated and 1 is returned if a becomes reverse sorted else 0
 - `count_if(a,func,start,end)` return the count of elements of a where func(element) satisfies.
 Start(default=0) and end(def=n) are optional